The Mists of Pantea

 Appearance and Attire:

 Just above average height for a human, with a solid yet lean build, Loghren carries himself with the unspoken promise of great strength.
 A short mop of ash-white hair sits beneath a hand-forged steel helmet, with a plume of owlbear feathers.
 He wears a battered coat of plate-reinforced chain mail, with a padded black surcoat, bearing the Sigil of the Red Knot – a white crescent moon with a red bird in the foreground.
 A well stocked pack, lashed with various oddities and trophies accrued over his travels, holds most of his travel equipment.
 He carries the Wyrm Sting – a Longspear – crafted from the toxic stinger of a wyvern’s tail.
-It is topped with a chitanous, sickly yellow-green, wickedly pointed blade.
+It is topped with a chitanous, sickly green blade.

 Born dockside, to a mother who made her living cleaning other people’s laundry, with a father who was gone by the next tide.
 The second child, with three brothers and three sisters, his elder brother found work on a ship and never came back; cholera took his youngest sister and a particularly harsh winter took another.
 At the age of ten, Loghren had grown lean and tough and world wary.
 Hardship was normal, and loss was inevitable.
 Still, mum couldn’t feed everyone so it was just as well the others went quickly.